2dcl/2dcl/docs/RFC-1.md

 ## Levels

-A single scene can include multilpe levels, each level contains a `name`, `dimensions` (the size in pixels for the level), and `entities` (an array of entities available in that level, see Entities below), and `player_layer` that determines in which z-order layer the player should be rendered in this level.
+A single scene can include multilpe levels, each level contains a `name`, `dimensions` (the size in pixels for the level), `entities` (an array of entities available in that level, see Entities below), a `spawn_point` (the location where a player appears when teleporting to the level) and `player_layer` that determines in which z-order layer the player should be rendered in this level.

 The first level in the scene is the one that gets rendered when walking around decentraland, and its dimensions get automatically set by the parcels (each parcel is 500x500) available, so anything outside the boundaries of the parcels will be ignored.